jennapederson/cli-crash-course/03_bash_basics.md

 ```

 User your up/down arrows or the space bar to navigate through a man page.
 To exit a man page, press q.

-## What is ~, ., and ..?

-There are a few characters we need to know before we go into detail.

-### The tilde: ~

-The tilde is a shortcut representing your home directory.
-If you use it in a command, it will expand the path for you automatically.
-For example: ~/is_cool would expand to /Users/jennapederson/is_cool.

-### A single period: .

-The single period represents your current working directory.
-You will commonly see this when executing a script from the current working directory.
-For example: ./script.sh.
-We’ll cover this in more detail in a future section.

-### A double period: ..

-The double period represents the parent directory.
-You’ll use this momentarily when changing directories.
-For example: cd ../somewhere_else_in_the_parent_directory

 Back: [Getting Started](02_getting_started.md)
 Forward: [Basic Commands](04_basic_commands.md)